 What Do Coyotes Eat in the Wild?

-Coyotes are commonly found in North America, and their territory is usually the plains, forests, mountains and deserts of Canada, and the United States.
-Their environment and habitat dictate their diet.
+Coyotes are commonly found in North America and the plains, forests, mountains, and deserts provide them with a varied diet.
+Their environment and habitat dictate what they eat.

 What Foods Do Coyotes Prefer?

 Coyotes are omnivores but favor meat.
 Small mammals make up a large part of their diet.
 Coyotes occasionally prey on larger young mammals like calves and lambs.

 Carrion is also part of a coyote’s diet.
 This can be as large as a bison, moose, or elk.
 Even though they can survive on carcasses, coyotes will prefer to opt for fresh meat rather than dead animals.